yuchenx90/academic-site/README.md

 https://github.com/HugoBlox/theme-academic-cv
 https://academic-demo.netlify.app/

-Because its single page, now all contents are in content/_index.md
+All contents are in content/_index.md

 If allow google search:
 Change static/robots.txt to